rheiland/physicell_1.6.1_sbml/README.md

 ## Overview:
-Demonstrate using PhysiCell togetheer with an intracellular (metabolic) model (represented as a SBML file) which is solved using libRoadRunner.
+Demonstrate using PhysiCell together with an intracellular (metabolic) model (represented as a SBML file) which is solved using libRoadRunner.

 ## Dependencies
 * modern g++ compiler (rf.
 Quickstart)